yadoshlivyy/IOT-project-energy-saver-red/README.md

   * ac-remote.yml - The ESPHome coniguration file.
 It will be compiled into the firmware that will run on the ESP32 board.
 Here we define the sensors, buttons and the logic behind the automations.
   * automations.yaml - Here we define the automations on the HomeAssistant side that interact with the sensors on the HomeAssitant dashboard.
   * configuration.yaml - This is the HomeAssistant configuration file, here we can define different, buttons and sensors(like user input) that will appear on the dashboard and ESPHome can interact with.
+  * assets folder - Guide and explanations , exists also in documentation
 ## Project Story:
 Open source smart remote , that can recieve remote commands and can be used with automations.
 ## Project features: